 In some ways that’s not wrong, as they would need to outrank around 60 million webpages in order to rank first for that keyword, however, not all of those pages are actually trying to rank for the phrase ‘mortgage calculator’.
 Google isn’t saying that 60 million website owners want to rank for that search term, just that 60 million pages have that phrase included somewhere on it.
 The vast majority of those 60 million pages will actually either not be trying to rank for ‘mortgage calculator’.
 They will be either trying to rank for a different keyword phrase or not be trying to rank for anything at all.

-It’s not actually possible to find out exactly how many website owners are trying to ranking their site specifically for a keyword – not without individually reviewing each of the pages returned in the search results for that keyword anyway.
+It’s not actually possible to find out exactly how many website owners are trying to rank their site specifically for a keyword – not without individually reviewing each of the pages returned in the search results for that keyword anyway.
 It doesn’t matter though.
 What matters is who is currently ranking on the first page of results for that keyword.
 The 10 sites on the first page are the ones that you will ultimately have to dislodge if you want your business’s website to rank first.
 Those 10 sites are your real competition for a keyword.

 If you don’t think you can beat those 10 sites on the first page then there’s no point in trying to rank for the keyword in the first place, as if you’re not at least on the first page then there’s not much chance that your site will get clicked on, or even seen, by people searching for that keyword anyway.
 Therefore, when conducting keyword competition analysis, only concern yourself with the websites that are currently ranked on the first page for a keyword.
 Arguably, you should even go as far as to only concern yourself with the websites ranked in the top 3, as that’s where you really want your site to be ranked.